-For time around the “must” attractions, the below are also noteworthy for your 2 days in Milan.
+For time around the “must” attractions, the below are also noteworthy for your 2 days in Milan on a budget.
 You can easily do 2 to 3 of these attractions leisurely in a day.
 Some attractions are free.

 - Galleria Vittorio Emanuele II

 - Leonardo da Vinci National Science and Technology Museum

 - Piazza dei Mercanti

 More Solo Travel Guides & Itineraries

 - Pamplona in 1 Day Solo Itinerary & Guide

 - 1 Day in Coimbra Solo Itinerary & Guide